-This townhouse type is a brick structure with a brownstone veneer.
+Brownstones are perhaps the most quintessential and sought-after type of townhouse in New York City.
+These homes are characterized by a brick structure with a brownstone veneer.
 Brownstone is a reddish-brown sandstone dating back to the Triassic-Jurassic period.
-When first cut, the stone is pink but deepens into its classic brown hue over time.
+When first cut, the stone is pink, but deepens into its classic brown hue over time.

-Most of New York City’s brownstone came from the same place: the Portland Brownstone Quarry, formerly located in Portland, Connecticut.
+Most of New York City’s brownstone material originated from the same place: the Portland Brownstone Quarry, formerly located in Portland, Connecticut.
 In the 19th century, brownstone became a popular building material since it was considered an upgrade from brick.

-Staten Island Homes Under $1M on StreetEasy Article continues below
+Brooklyn Homes Under $2M on StreetEasy Article continues below

 2. Clapboard Townhouse

-Clapboard homes are known for their siding, made of horizontal wooden planks, also known as clapboard.
-They are not as prevalent now as they were during the 1700s and 1800s, but some preserved homes have stood the test of time in NYC, most notably the lovely homes on Sylvan Terrace in Washington Heights.
-Out of all of the types of townhouses, clapboard homes require the most maintenance to protect their wood planks from bugs and weather damage.
-FYI, wood-framed houses, in general, were widely banned in the 1850s when deemed a fire risk after the Great Fire of 1835.
+Of all the types of townhouses, clapboard homes require the most maintenance to protect their wood planks from bugs and weather damage.
+Moreover, construction of wood-framed houses was widely banned in the 1850s when deemed a fire risk after the 1835 Great Fire of New York.
 Due to their scarcity, clapboard homes now command top dollar when they go on the market.
-One Sylvan Terrace home hit the market for $1.5 million, and this West Village clapboard townhouse went for $8.25 million.
-Sales for both are pending as of this writing.
+One Sylvan Terrace home hit the market for $1.5 million in April 2021, and this West Village clapboard townhouse went for $8.25 million in May 2021.

 3. Limestone Townhouse

-Around the turn of the 20th century, limestone became a popular exterior building material when it came to types of townhouses.
-It was so popular that roughly 18,000 New Yorkers listed their occupation as stonemasons or stonecutters in the 1900 Census Bureau.
+Around the turn of the 20th century, limestone became a popular type of exterior building material when it came to townhouses.
+It was so popular that roughly 18,000 New Yorkers listed their occupation as “stonemason” or “stonecutter” in the 1900 Census Bureau.

-A Bosworth-designed six-bedroom on Upper East Side sold for $79 million in 2021.
-But of course, you can find an equally stunning limestone townhouse for far less, like this one Bed-Stuy home that sold for $2.5 million.
+A Bosworth-designed six-bedroom on the Upper East Side sold for $59 million in 2021.
+But of course, you can find equally stunning limestone townhouses for far less, like this Bed-Stuy home that sold for $2.8 million.

-“You’ll find townhomes for sale at a reasonable price in parts of Brooklyn other than Park Slope, Brooklyn Heights, and Carroll Gardens,” said Franco.
+“You’ll find townhomes for sale at a reasonable price in parts of Brooklyn other than Park Slope, Brooklyn Heights, and Carroll Gardens,” says Michael J. Franco, a broker for Compass.
 “Buyers can find deals in areas like Crown Heights and Bedford-Stuyvesant.”

-Though beautiful, limestone can require a lot of maintenance.
-It’s prone to trapping moisture and pollutions, which reacts with the chemical structure leaving cracks and unsightly spots.
-That’s why prospective buyers should consult an architect, engineer, and contractor beforehand to see if work is required.
+Like brownstones, limestone homes are gorgeous but can require a lot of maintenance.
+The material is prone to trapping moisture and pollution, which reacts with the chemical structure, leaving cracks and unsightly spots.
+Prospective buyers of this type of townhouse should consult an architect, engineer, and contractor beforehand to see if work is required.

 4. Vinyl-Sided Townhouse

-Out of all of the types of townhouses, the vinyl-sided variety has its fair share of fans and detractors.
-But you can’t ignore the material’s advantages.
-It won’t warp, rot, or crack with the weather like its snazzier competition.
+The vinyl-sided variety of townhouse has its fair share of fans — and detractors.
+But you can’t ignore the material’s advantages: it won’t warp, rot, or crack with the weather like its snazzier alternatives.
 The material was introduced in the 1950s as a substitute for aluminum siding, which was prone to denting.
-Vinyl-sided townhouses are most common in Brooklyn neighborhoods like Williamsburg and Greenpoint, as well as in parts of Queens.
-Out of all of the types of townhouses, are these abode cheaper?
-Like any home in NYC, it depends on the area.
-A four-bedroom, vinyl-sided townhouse in East Williamsburg townhouse sold for $1.2 million in 2020.
+Vinyl-sided townhouses are most common in Brooklyn neighborhoods like Williamsburg, East Williamsburg, and Greenpoint, as well as parts of Queens.

 5. Brick Townhouse

-Exposed brick interior walls are a huge selling point in NYC apartments, but brick-facade townhouses are just as grand.
-Brick adds charm and warmth to a home, both inside and out.
-It’s why out of all types of townhouses, these brick homes might be the most loved.
-But there are more reasons to heart brick besides its look.
-These little Legos of masonry are durable, fire-resistant, and provide great insulation.
+Exposed brick interior walls are a huge selling point in NYC apartments, but brick-façade townhouses are just as grand.
+Brick adds charm and warmth to a home, both inside and out, which makes these types of townhouses so beloved.
+But there are more reasons to love brick aside from its look: these little Legos of masonry are durable, fire-resistant, and provide great insulation.

-Brick became a very popular building material in NYC after the Industrial Revolution since bricks could be made locally.
-Many classic NYC Federal-style townhouses are made entirely of brick.
-The Edward Mooney House, the oldest brick townhouse in the city, is more than 200 years old.
+Brick became a very popular building material in NYC after the Industrial Revolution, since the bricks could be made locally.
+Many classic Federal-style townhouses in NYC are made entirely of brick.
+The Edward Mooney House, the oldest brick townhouse in the city and a New York City Designated Landmark, is more than 200 years old.

-Ultimately, if you’re in the market for a townhouse in NYC, expect to pay a premium for renovated ones.
+Ultimately, if you’re in the market for a townhouse in NYC, expect to pay a premium for a renovated one.
 Otherwise, buyers interested in a townhouse that needs a lot of work should keep several factors in mind.

-“Location is very important even within a neighborhood,” said Franco.
+“Location is very important, even within a neighborhood,” adds Franco.
 “Therefore, focusing on blocks that are more or less all brownstones makes a difference if someone is concerned about resale value.
 Park blocks are also highly coveted.
-And the price per square foot is important since most renovations are now measured by a price per square foot in and off themselves.”
+And the price per square foot is important, since most renovations are now measured by a price per square foot in and of themselves.”

-If you can’t make your townhouse dreams come true, there are plenty of great units out there.
-Here are the common types of apartments in NYC.
+If you can’t make your townhouse dreams come true, there are plenty of co-ops and condos for sale across NYC.